datagouv/hydra/README.md

 To run the tests, you need to launch the database, the test database, and the Redis broker with `docker compose -f docker-compose.yml -f docker-compose.test.yml -f docker-compose.broker.yml up -d`.

+Make sure the dev dependecies are installed with `poetry install --extras dev`.

 Then you can run the tests with `poetry run pytest`.

 To run a specific test file, you can pass the path to the file to pytest, like this: `poetry run pytest tests/test_app.py`.